 Why is an Income Statement Important?

-The income statement is one of the most important financial statements of a company.
+The income statement is one of a company's most important financial statements.
 Here are some reasons why:

 Why income statement is essential